“Grad school” can mean a lot of things. Your English or Creative Degree prepares you to succeed in a lot of different kinds of grad programs.

 If you want to go into one of the health professions (and yes, English/CW majors become doctors, nurses, physical therapists, and lots of other things), you’ll need the relevant credential.
 The U of I’s health professions advising can help you with that.

-Other fields offer entry-level positions that you can attain with your four-year undergraduate degree, but you may need a master’s degree in the field to advance, for example:
+Other fields offer entry-level positions that you can attain with your four-year undergraduate degree, but you will need a master’s degree in the field to advance, for example:

 There are a lot of paths to a career in primary or secondary education for those who didn’t get a teaching credential as part of their four-year degree.
 MAT programs, EdM programs, and alternative pathways like Teach for America and Indianapolis Teaching Fellows can help you get a teaching credential.
 There are also ways to teach without seeking certification: teaching abroad, working in after school or tutoring programs, teaching at some private schools.

 Opinions vary on how crucial an MBA is to success in business.
-“Business” also means a lot of things, and our alumni mentoring network includes a number of former English/CW (or Rhetoric, as it used to be) majors who have succeeded in business, some with and some without MBA’s.
+“Business” also means a lot of things: nor just accounting and finance, but also marketing, management, and operations.
+Our alumni mentoring network includes a number of former English/CW (or Rhetoric, as it used to be) majors who have succeeded in business, some with and some without MBA’s.
 Some MBA programs require that you work for a time before applying.
-(It’s worth noting that the full-time GIes MBA program has an “Illinois X 2 Scholarship” that offers half-price tuition to Illinois graduates who meet certain criteria.)
+It’s worth noting that the full-time GIes MBA program has an “Illinois X 2 Scholarship” that offers half-price tuition to Illinois graduates who meet certain criteria.